All Episodes

 Somehow that turned out to be racist, according to another Boston professor.

-My understanding was that his amendment got a vote on the Senate floor and it got voted down, and I guess the bill goes in a conference, and now he's demanding that he gets his they'll work it out.
+My understanding was that his amendment got a vote on the Senate floor and it got voted down.

-I'm not I don't think Senator Rubio is going to be the holdup on this thing.
+I don't think Senator Rubio is going to be the holdup on this thing.

 I hope not.

-Um anyway, so we'll get to that.
+Anyway, so we'll get to it.

-But you know, let me tell you what's going to happen.
+But, you know, let me tell you what's going to happen.

-Economic growth that you never saw in the Obama years.
+Mark my words: economic growth that you never saw in the Obama years.

-Every single economic barometer that I would talk about in this last election in 2016 is now much better, infinitely better because of the policies, the deregulation, the promise of this bill passing for businesses, not just in America, but you know, we're talking about job go to carrier, go to Ford, go to Chrysler, all these companies, Apple, others, they're all willing to spend money now and build their factories here in America.
+Every single economic barometer that I would talk about in this last election in 2016 is now much better, infinitely better, because of the policies, the deregulation, the promise of this bill passing for businesses, not just in America, but, you know, we're talking about job, go to Carrier, go to Ford, go to Chrysler, all these companies, Apple, others, they're all willing to spend money now and build their factories here in America.

 Why?